Direct Pump Guide

-Direct Pumps are a type of hydraulic pumps that are also powered by electric motors.
+Direct Pumps, also known as direct-drive pumps, are a type of hydraulic pumps that are powered by electric motors.
 Designers and engineers have come up with different types of structures for different applications.
 Some situations demand the use of a direct drive structure of motor and pump, while for others an indirect solution is more suitable.
 In this article, we will focus on the structure, advantages, and disadvantages of a direct drive pump.
 The final section will also take a look at direct pumps and water garden applications.

 There are also direct coupling drive pumps, which means that a flexible coupling connects the shaft and the pump.
 This is one of the most common methods when it comes to driving a pump.
 It has most of the advantages of direct drive but does not require precise shaft alignment.
 The lateral load of the bearing is usually low, but it is proportional to the misalignment of some coupling types, and the drive is simple.
 The couplings commonly used in this type of drive should accommodate the angle of the intersecting axis and the offset or disjoint axis.

 The Pros and Cons

 The flange of the direct-drive pump is installed on the end face of the engine or the shaft end of the motor.
 The speed of a common gasoline engine is about 3450 RPM.
 Since the pump is directly connected to the engine shaft, the RPM of the pump is the same as the RPM of the engine.
 Electric motors usually drive direct-drive pumps at 3450 RPM or 1725 RPM.
 The direct-drive pump allows the design of a more compact high-pressure cleaner.